mmvrstudio/MySocialNetwork_API_NoSQL/README.md

     - $ npm start
 5. Install Insomnia
 6. Open Insomnia Core to test API routes
-7. Create New requests: GET, CREATE, DELETE, POST, to visualize and manipulate the data pulled from the database.
+7. Create New requests: GET, POST and PUT to visualize and manipulate the data pulled from the database.

 Demo Videos: POST, DELETE and PUT Data